nhpip/curry-elixir/README.md

 # Curry

-A simple module to do currying and partial application using Variadic functionsto start partial evaluation (i.e. no lists needed).
+A simple module to do currying and partial application using Variadic functions to start partial evaluation (i.e. no lists needed).

 See: https://github.com/nhpip/variadic-elixir